 Café Pasquale’s serves red chile braised beef cheeks with a fried egg and fresh tortillas for breakfast – amazing stuff!
 For thirty-nine years, the restaurant has been serving emphatically flavored cuisine inspired by the culinary traditions of New Mexico, Old Mexico, the Mediterranean, and Asia.
 Emphatically flavored is the perfect choice of words.
 Café Pasquale was my go-to place for breakfast, lunch, and dinner.

-If there would be one sauce I could eat the rest of my life, it would be Cafe Pasquale’s red chile sauce.
+If there would be one sauce I could eat for the rest of my life, it would be Cafe Pasquale’s red chile sauce.

 New Mexico Chiles:

 New Mexico chile is the defining ingredient of New Mexican food and chile is New Mexico’s largest agricultural crop.
 Chile is the most essential—even sacred—ingredient in New Mexico cuisine.
 I returned to Chicago with a bag of Chimayo peppers from Wagner’s farm; a farm that has been owned and operated for four generations.
 If you are purchasing chile peppers, chose peppers that are soft and pliable and have a mild fresh, fruity smell.
-Brittle chiles are stale, lack flavor, and maybe bitter.
+Brittle chiles are stale, lack flavor, and may be bitter.

 Chiles used in a New Mexico Red Chile sauce: